-Their feeling of this humiliation was suffocating.
+Their feeling of humiliation was suffocating.
 The grave digging was over, they just had to wait.
-The mood was at rock bottom, no one could hope for humane treatment.
+The mood was at rock bottom- no one could hope for humane treatment.
 What happened was a form of revenge against the vanquished 'Vae Victis' (woe to the vanquished); this slogan it, appears, will continue to accompany all humanity.

-Then again all got onto the trucks, or rather more accurately; they kicked everyone onto the overcrowded trucks.
+Then again, all got onto the trucks, or rather more accurately, they were kicked onto overcrowded trucks.
 My father managed to breathe a little more freely, he was relieved.

 The road again was not too long.
 It was maybe thirty miles into the Isar River Valley.
 Again, they ordered everyone off the trucks and machine gun units herded them towards the river bank.
 There was a wide grassy floodplain and this section could provide space for a large crowd.
 As far as the eye could see, there were thousands of German and Hungarian soldiers crowded together there.
 There were no buildings or barracks.
-The prisoners were in an impossible condition standing, sitting or lying.
+The prisoners were in an impossible state, standing, sitting or lying.
 Meanwhile, it started to rain.

-My father's groups got lucky as, soon after their arrival, they started to distribute tents.
-Nearby was one of Rommel's army storage area, so they managed to get thirty-two-person tents.
+My father's group got lucky as, soon after their arrival, they started to distribute tents.
+Nearby was one of Rommel's army storage areas, allowing them to obtain thirty-two-person tents.
 There was no comfort - four squeezed under the tarpaulins, but at least they did not get soaked in the rain, like the thousands of other soldiers who did not get such a godsend.

-The next morning, they got something to eat.
+The next morning, they finally received something to eat.
 The Americans distributed to all prisoners the so-called "C. Ration".
-The American soldiers on the war front received three such doses per day, but the prisoners only received one a day.
-Later they learned that each portion of these rations represented around 500 calories, as only one such serving of food per day was just enough to avoid starvation.
-The prisoners also had difficulties with obtaining drinking-water.
+The American soldiers on the front lines received three such rations per day, whereas the prisoners were given one.
+Later they learned that each portion of these rations contained 500 calories-just enough to stave off starvation.
+Years later dad referred to this as: 'The American Health Studio.'
+The prisoners also had difficulties obtaining drinking-water.

-The worst and most humiliating was the carrying out their daily necessities; our group was assigned a section of the field: pits and mounds, whatever that worked.
-So soon the field was filled with faeces and the meadow smelled.
-My father remembered "Lucky was the man who had a bit of paper in his pocket and was able to preserve a small amount of cleanliness".
+The most humiliating aspect was attending to their daily needs; our group was assigned a section of the field--pits and mounds, whatever worked.
+Soon, the field was filled with waste, and the meadow reeked.
+My father recalled, "Lucky was the man who had a bit of paper in his pocket and could maintain a small degree of cleanliness".
 In the morning the sun came out for a short time.
 The new arrivals explored their environment.
 In addition to the wide variety of Hungarian units, the majority were German soldiers.

 In hindsight, my father felt that the American military leadership did everything to make this "decommissioning" process speedy but, obviously with the large numbers, the coordination was difficult, with limited organisational opportunities.
-The Americans tried to alleviate the conditions described and as a result the second day our group were loaded onto trucks and driven near the village of Ganacker.
+The Americans attempted to improve conditions, and as a result, on the second day, our group was loaded onto trucks and transported near the village of Ganacker.
 Here they received better conditions.
-The troops were crammed into a school building: about twenty to thirty people to a room, laying side by side on the floors; but at least they were protected from rain and wind.
+The troops were crammed into a school building: about twenty to thirty people to a room, lying side by side on the floors; but at least they were protected from rain and wind.
 News was received that Hungarian troops in this region had been handed over to the Russians, thus the mood was bitter.
 The food was still at a minimum.
 Included in the so-called C rations there was a little chocolate, a biscuit and a small bag with coffee powder, but no hot water.
 Everyone was starving.
 Some had brought a little bread and some salami, so they survived better for a day or two.